erinmaybach/jekyll-advance-pro/pages/ambassador.md

 Individuals with a passion for science communication and motivation are encouraged to apply to become an ambassador, as there are no prerequisites!

-# Meet Our May Featured Ambassador
+# Meet Our Featured Ambassador

 ## Kate